njpatt/HamburgerNav/README.md

-# WebDesignFeatures
+# HamburgerNav
-Small features that I can implement in future projects.
+Hamburger Navbar (☰) that opens horizontally to display links.